harrisoncramer/gitlab.nvim/.github/CONTRIBUTING.md

 Please provide a description of the feature, and links to any relevant issues.

 That's it!
 I'll try to respond to any incoming merge request in a few days.
-Once we've reviewed it, it will be merged into the develop branc, it will be merged into the develop branch.
+Once we've reviewed it, it will be merged into the develop branch.

 After some time, if the develop branch is found to be stable, that branch will be merged into `main` and released.
 When merged into `main` the pipeline will detect whether we're merging in a patch, minor, or major change, and create a new tag (e.g. 1.0.12) and release.